California Test Bed Initiative

 Project Innovation

-This project has developed and implemented a voucher program to provide clean energy companies access to world-class facilities to test and de-risk prototypes of pre-commercial distributed energy resource technologies across 10 technology categories, and provide the data they need to refine their innovation to meet customer specifications.
-In only it's second year of operation, this project has more than doubled the initial network of 29 testing facilities to more than 60 located at nine University of California campuses and Lawrence Berkeley National Lab.
-The implementation team intends to continue to grow this network throughout the duration of the project.
-This robust network connects testing facilities throughout California in order to serve clean energy companies more efficiently and effectively, and the structure for cross-campus collaboration and public-private partnerships has been identified as best practice and is being replicated in other areas.
-The CalTestBed team is also building a national network of Next Level Partners including investors, pilot/demonstration partners, government agencies and other accelerator programs that can provide further support to the companies as they complete their testing and progress closer to commercialization.
-These next level partners are convened during the national CalTestBed symposium intended to provide the companies with exposure and connection to opportunities.
+This project has developed and implemented a voucher program to provide clean energy companies access to world-class facilities to test and de-risk prototypes of pre-commercial distributed energy resource technologies across 10 technology categories, and to provide the data they need to refine their innovation to meet customer specifications.
+In its fourth year of operation, this project has more than doubled the initial network of 29 testing facilities to more than 70 located at nine University of California campuses and Lawrence Berkeley National Lab.
+The implementation team intends to continue to grow this network should there be another renewal of the program.
+This robust network connects testing facilities throughout California in order to serve clean energy start-ups more efficiently and effectively, and the structure for cross-campus collaboration and public-private partnerships has been identified as a best practice that could be replicated across other sectors, such as healthcare.
+The CalTestBed team continues to build a national network of Next Level Partners including investors, pilot/demonstration partners, government agencies and other accelerator programs that can provide further support to voucher recipients as they complete their testing and progress closer to commercialization.
+These next level partners are convened during the national CalTestBed symposium intended to provide voucher recipients with exposure and connection to opportunities.

 Project Goals